tedk13/pui-website/content/docs/components/buttons.md

 The secondary buttons will also work with background colors applied.

-The hover state is based on the applied background color just like the standard background buttons.
+The hover state is based on the applied background color, just like the standard background buttons.
 Notice, some of the buttons below have text displayed on hover.

 <div class="block-container tablet-up-4 laptop-up-6 blocks p-2">
   <div class="block">